gutenye/tagen/README.md

 Tagen, a core and extra extension to Ruby library.
 ==========================================
+Ruby has an 'Open Class' feature, so we can extend any class by ourself.

-provide some usefull Ruby core extension.  some comes from ActiveSupport.
+This library provides some usefull Ruby core extension.  some comes from ActiveSupport.
 ActiveSupport is mainly target to Rails, but tagen is target to generic ruby development, and tagen is smaller.
+It is a colletion of most common core,extra extensions.

 Usage
 -----